 As much as you try to conserve battery power on your Apple iPhone 5 the iPhone’s battery will surely start crying out for more juice before you get the chance to recharge it.
-See: What's the best battery case for iPhone 5.
+See: iPhone battery cases compared.

 Mophie and others tackle this problem of low battery power with a range of battery back ups for the iPhone 5 and other smartphones.